kfwong/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. All user I/O response time should be less than 1 second.
+6. The addressbook should display details in table form.
+7. The addressbook should support Chinese language.
+8. Release the product by 1 November 2016.

 ## Appendix D : Glossary